United Nations Radio: Mobile apps

-UN Radio's Anti-Apartheid programme Section
+UN Radio's Anti-Apartheid Programme Section

-In 1977, the UN General Assembly established an Anti-Apartheid programme Section (AAPS).
-The goal of the AAPS was to counter the broadcasts of the government of South Africa and to help bring about the end of apartheid.
-The AAPS implemented this goal by producing radio material for direct broadcast into South Africa, Namibia, and other countries in the region.
-The daily programmes were initiated in March 1978.
-Originally seven, 15-minute scripts in English were translated into five South African languages (Zulu, Afrikaans, Xhosa, Sesotho, and Setswana).
-Many personalities not only from South Africa, but also around the world, including the United States, who participated in the international campaign against apartheid, were interviewed, as part of the international campaign against apartheid.
+In 1977, the UN General Assembly established the Anti-Apartheid Programme Section (AAPS).
+The purpose of the AAPS was to counter broadcasts by the Government of South Africa and to support international efforts aimed at ending apartheid.
+The AAPS pursued this objective by producing radio programming intended for direct broadcast into South Africa, Namibia, and other countries in the region.

+Daily programmes began in March 1978.
+Initially, seven 15-minute scripts were produced in English and subsequently translated into five South African languages: Zulu, Afrikaans, Xhosa, Sesotho, and Setswana.
+The programmes featured interviews with individuals from South Africa and other countries, including participants from the United States, who were involved in the international campaign against apartheid.

-The AAPS was restructured in 1988, and beginning in 1989 the programme was changed to "One South Africa."
-The UN General Assembly, in its Resolution 49/38, decided "following the establishment of a united, non-racial and democratic South Africa, to discontinue United Nations information efforts in support of the eradication of apartheid".
+The AAPS was restructured in 1988, and in 1989 the programme was renamed One South Africa.
+In Resolution 49/38, the UN General Assembly decided that, following the establishment of a united, non-racial, and democratic South Africa, United Nations information activities in support of the eradication of apartheid should be discontinued.

-UN Radio and Peacekeeping Operations
+UN Radio and peacekeeping operations

-UN Radio first produced radio and television programmes related to a peacekeeping mission in 1989, led by former United Nations High-Commissioner for Human Rights, the late Sérgio Vieira de Mello, who was killed in the bombing of the UN offices in Iraq in August 2003.
+United Nations Radio first produced radio and television programmes related to a peacekeeping mission in 1989.
+The initiative was led by former United Nations High Commissioner for Human Rights Sérgio Vieira de Mello, who was later killed in the bombing of the United Nations offices in Iraq in August 2003.

-In 1992, UN Radio established its first broadcasting facility on the ground as part of the United Nations Transitional Authority in Cambodia, UNTAC, led by João Lins de Albuquerque, a Swedish-Brazilian journalist.
-The main task of Radio UNTAC was to clarify its mandate and support the peace and electoral process under way in the country.
+In 1992, United Nations Radio established its first in-country broadcasting facility as part of the United Nations Transitional Authority in Cambodia (UNTAC).
+The operation was led by João Lins de Albuquerque, a Swedish-Brazilian journalist.
+The primary role of Radio UNTAC was to explain the mission's mandate and to support the peace process and electoral activities underway in Cambodia.

-Radio stations are a critical communications component of DPO; in 2019 there are radio services in Afghanistan, Central African Republic (CAR), the Democratic Republic of the Congo (DRC), Mali, South Sudan.
-They both provide information on the ground operations to the international news media, and also as act as broadcast partners in post-conflict and difficult to reach areas.
+Radio services have since become an important communications component of the Department of Peacekeeping Operations (DPO).
+As of 2019, United Nations radio services operated in several mission areas, including Afghanistan, the Central African Republic (CAR), the Democratic Republic of the Congo (DRC), Mali, and South Sudan.
+These services provide information on peacekeeping operations to international news media and also serve as broadcast partners in post-conflict and hard-to-reach areas.